-To a custom cabinetmaker, it's not easy to categorize cabinetwork, since we can build just about anything that can be described for the right price.
+To a custom cabinetmaker, it's not easy to categorize cabinetwork, since we can build just about anything that a customer can describe for the right price.
 If any categories exist, they would subdivide into just a few groups.
 Keep in mind that we're talking about cabinets here, not furniture.
-The catagories are Cabinet type, construction style, and door style.
-While technically doors are not part of the cabinet per se, most people think of them as one, I think.
+Regardless, if you want to know more about cabinetry, these categories will help you understand the terms used when you're talking to your cabinetmaker.

-Cabinet type refers to the basic purpose of the finished cabinet.
+This refers to the basic purpose of the finished cabinet.
 A cabinet designed to sit on the floor is built significantly different from that of an upper (wall) cabinet intended for the wall.

 The types, with standard height & depth dimensions, are;

-A standard base cabinet (base) usually has a toe kick, fixed mid shelves and an extra-wide top nailer to support the back of a countertop.
-The usual configuration has one top drawer covered by a drawer front, and a door below covering a bay with one or more midshelves.
+A standard base cabinet (called "base") usually has a toe kick, mid shelves and an extra-wide top nailer to support the back of a countertop.
+The usual configuration of a base has one top drawer covered by a drawer front, and a door below covering a bay with one or more midshelves.

-So, now that you know about the 3 cabinet types, let's discuss the two primary catagories of construction used in the industry.
-Construction Style refers to the difference, really, between a western style cabinet and a europeon style cabinet.
-Two easily-recognizable differences distinguish the two.
+So, now that you know about the 3 cabinet types, let's discuss the two primary catagories of construction style used in the industry.
+We're not talking about construction methods here, which are the details of materials used or how the shelves are attached to the cabinet sides, etc.

 These catagories are based upon the method of construction for each type, and are usually priced higher moving towards the bottom of the above list.

 Slab doors are made in two different ways; from either hardwood plywood cut to size or solid pieces of hardwood lumber glued up side to side & sanded smooth.
 Sometimes a routed detail is carved into the front, or possibly a thinner, contrasting piece of hardwood is glued up within the door.
 A solid-feeling & hefty door, Slab doors don't present many ledges to accumulate dust that Frame and panel doors do.